xzhe-Vision/PersonaMagic/README.md

 - `image_dir` should be the path to an image or a folder.
 - `super_class` should be the class of the concept.

-You need to set a config file specifying all training parameters, and then run the following command:
+Then you need to set a config file specifying all training parameters, and run the following command:
 ```
 python scripts/train.py --config_path input_configs/train.yaml
 ```
 Notes:
 - All training arguments can be found in the `RunConfig` class in `training/config.py`.
+- `exp_dir` : the path to save checkpoints.
 - `train_data_dir` : image folder for training.
 - `pretrained_model_name_or_path`: pretrained Stable Diffusion v1.4 model or dreamlike-photoreal-2.0 model.
 - `clip_ckpt_path` : the path of pre-trained clip checkpoints.